AdobeDocs/campaign-standard.en/help/channels/using/publishing-transactional-message.md

 ## Publishing a transactional message {#publishing-a-transactional-message}

-Once you have tested your transactional message, you can publish it.
+Once you have edited and tested your transactional message, you can publish it.
+Simply click the **[!UICONTROL Publish]** button.

 ![](assets/message-center_12.png)